 Supplies You Will Need for Cheese Cloth Ghost

 *This blog uses affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 - Black felt

 - Wire cutters

-I also used a pan and wax paper – a freezer paper, aluminum foil or cling wrap might even work better than the wax paper – even a silicone pad would probably work really well.
+TIP: I also used a pan and wax paper – a freezer paper, aluminum foil, or cling wrap might even work better than the wax paper – even a silicone pad would probably work really well.

-5. Cover styrofoam head and the end of wire (hands) with aluminum foil to insure the head will be released and the hands won’t poke through the cheese cloth
+Cover styrofoam head and the ends of the wire (hands) with aluminum foil, to insure the head will be released and the hands won’t poke through the finished cheese cloth ghost.

-8. When you have all of the strips on, it will still look pretty skimpy.
+Add all the strips to the cheesecloth ghost.
+When you have all the strips on, it will still look pretty skimpy.

-9. With the large remaining piece of cheese cloth, put it over your skimpy ghost and put another layer of start over the whole thing.
-The cheese cloth again will shrink up, but it will form to some of the strips you already starched.
+Then, brush another layer of starch over the whole thing.
+Again, the cheesecloth will shrink up but it will conform to some of the strips you already starched.

-10. There will be quite a bit of starch pooling on your pan, I suggest you take paper towel or rags and soak up a bunch of the excess (in the pan) because otherwise it will take FOREVER to dry.
+TIP: There will be quite a bit of starch pooling on your pan.
+I suggest you take paper towels or rags to soak up a bunch of the excess (in the pan) because otherwise, it will take FOREVER to dry.
 Figure a day… day and a half (depending on the amount of starch).

-11. Carefully peel your ghost off of the paper/pan/cling wrap/foil and carefully remove the armature.
-I found that when I pulled the one arm out, it was better to cut the hanger with the wire cutters for the other one, or it started bending the other side.
-It is surprisingly durable, so be careful, but give it a tug here and there if you need to.
+Once dry, carefully peel your cheese cloth ghost off of the pan and carefully remove the armature.
+I found that when I pulled the one arm out, it was better to cut the hanger with the wire cutters for the other one because it started bending the other side.
+The ghost is surprisingly durable, so be careful, but give it a tug here and there if you need to.

-12. Cut out felt ovals and glue on as eyes.
+Cut out felt ovals and glue on for eyes.